Chronology

 Submits three-dimensional maquette for tallest sculpture to date, Brushstrokes in Flight, to a national competition sponsored by the City of Columbus for an international airport.

-Sets up studio at 105 E. 29th Street between Lexington and Park Avenues, next to the Hotel Deauville, on the seventh floor.
+Sets up studio at 105 E. 29th Street between Lexington and Park Avenue, next to the Hotel Deauville, on the seventh floor.

 August 8–September 19, 1982